 - The Wally/Waldo TV series does this somewhat during breaks, showing a static picture and encouraging the viewer to locate Wally/Waldo before time runs out.

 - The trope appears in the Foster's Home for Imaginary Friends episode "One False Movie" in the Dora parody "Explorin' With Lauren".

 - Played with very briefly in The Simpsons episode "Who Shot Mr. Burns?":

 Dr. Hibbert: "We can't figure out who did it... can YOU?" *Points at the screen*

 Wiggum: "Well, yeah, sure, why not!
 I mean, it's my job, right?
 Ha-ha!"

-Parodied on one of the Show Within a Show programs that Meatwad watches on Aqua Teen Hunger Force.
-Puppets sing and flail about, occasionally directly addressing the in-universe audience in a demonic tone.
+- Parodied on one of the Show Within a Show programs that Meatwad watches on Aqua Teen Hunger Force.
+A puppet sings and flail about, occasionally directly addressing the in-universe audience in a demonic tone.
 None of the characters seem to notice this at all.